jlbaron/AzulSolver/README.md

 - `pandas`: For data manipulation and analysis.
 - `pytorch`: A deep learning framework that powers the AI components of the solver.
 - `pygame`: Used for creating the graphical user interface.
+- `yaml`: Used for easy parsing of config files.

 These libraries are essential for running the project.
 Make sure you have them installed before you proceed.
 If you're unsure how to install these, you can generally use pip, Python's package installer.
 For example, to install numpy, you would run: